 This basic recipe is a delicious version of deviled eggs that has tang from a bit of lemon juice, zing from mustard, and is leveled out with salt and olive oil.
-It’s a mayonnaise less deviled egg recipes that’s light, fluffy and delicious!
-It would be perfect for picnics, potlucks, or Easter!
+It’s a mayonnaise-free deviled egg recipes that’s light, fluffy and delicious!
+It would be perfect for picnics, potlucks, or Easter.

 Secondly, I wanted to skip the usual mayonnaise, if at all possible.
 I am tired of being dependent on mayonnaise for so many yummy recipes.
-You can make your own, or buy Wilderness Family Natural’s wonderful mayonnaise.
-But I find it hard on my budget to buy or make the high quality mayonnaise that I would prefer to use.
+You can make your own, or buy some of the excellent brands now available, but they can be hard on the budget and DIY mayo can be hard to keep on hand.

 Makes 12 halves